Call for Makers Maker Faire Bay Area 2018

 Select an entry form from blue boxes below that best fits your participation in Maker Faire.

 You may fill out more than one entry form.
-Upon submitting your application, you will be sent a link to your Maker Admin Tool.
-This tool allows you to edit and manage your completed entry form(s).
+Upon submitting your application, you will be sent a link to your Maker Faire Portal which allows you to edit and manage your completed entry form(s).

-An all weekend exhibit to show-off your project(s), to share how you made them, and to inspire people to make (includes Individuals, Groups, Schools, Non-Profits and Commercial Makers – more details below.
-Crafters click here.)
+An all weekend exhibit to show-off your project(s), to share how you made them, and to inspire people to make (includes Individuals, Groups, Schools, Non-Profits and Commercial Makers (see Exhibit Fees page) – more details below.
+Crafter vendors click here.)

 A scheduled 12, 25 or 45 minute presentation, usually on a stage.